Indian Sex Ratio 2024

 Impact on Workforce Participation

 These gains in the Telugu sex ratio 2024 indicate a positive shift, yet disparities persist, particularly in child and urban demographics, due to ongoing gender bias.
 Comparatively, states with more balanced ratios, such as Kerala (1,084 females per 1,000 males), often experience higher female workforce participation, which boosts productivity.
 To strengthen the gains reflected in the Telugu sex ratio 2024, focused initiatives in awareness, legal enforcement, and inclusive development are crucial.
-Sustained efforts will be key to improving the Telugu sex ratio 2024 across all age and social groups..
+Sustained efforts will be key to improving the Telugu sex ratio in 2024 across all ages and social groups.

 Marriage Demographics